Why should I join PLLC?

 What kind of work and assignments can I expect?

 PLLC courses are unique and rely on experiential learning—instead of traditional lectures, students actively apply course content in class via creative activities and facilitated discussion.
 Assignment and activities are mostly based on real-life situations, current events and innovative research that engage students to problem-solve and reflect on their leadership practice.
-There are no midterms or final exams; assignments assignments are often written.
+There are no midterms or final exams; assignments are often written.
 There is a strong focus on teamwork in both class activities and assignments.

 What courses will I take?